 I get the appeal of mom.

 I mean, really, who doesn’t?

-Someone to comfort you when you’re upset because your scoop of ice cream fell off your cone, or because you smacked your head on the side of the dining room table while you were trying to reach down and pick up your crayons?
+Someone to comfort you when you’re upset because your scoop of ice cream fell off your cone?
+Or because you smacked your head on the side of the dining room table while you were reaching down to pick up your crayons?

-Someone who makes chicken alfredo just the way you like it?
+Someone who makes chicken soup just the way you like it?

-Someone who pretty much does exactly what you need her to do exactly when you need it?
+Someone who pretty much does exactly what you need her to do exactly when you need her to do it?